khyatzee/Try-Django/README.md

 # Try-Django
-Learn Django bit by bit in this series.
+Learn Django bit by bit in this series(Youtube 4 hrs video).